NetLogo/NW-Extension/README.md

 #### eigenvector-centrality
 ![turtle][turtle] `nw:eigenvector-centrality`

-The [Eigenvector centrality](http://en.wikipedia.org/wiki/Centrality#Eigenvector_centrality) of a node can be thought of as the proportion of its time that an agent forever "walking" at random on the network would spend on this node.
+The [Eigenvector centrality](http://en.wikipedia.org/wiki/Centrality#Eigenvector_centrality) of a node can be thought of as the amount of influence a node has on a network.
 In practice, turtles that are connected to a lot of other turtles that are themselves well-connected (and so on) get a higher Eigenvector centrality score.

-In this implementation, the sum of the eigenvector centralities for a network should be approximately equal to one ([floating point calculations](http://en.wikipedia.org/wiki/Floating_point#Accuracy_problems) can cause slight deviations).

 Eigenvector centrality is only defined for connected networks, and the primitive will report `false` for disconnected graphs.
 (Just like `distance-to` does when there is no path to the target turtle.)

-As of now, the primitive treats every network as if it were an undirected network (even if the links are directed).
-Future versions will take the direction of links into account.
+In this implementation, the eigenvector centrality is normalized such that the highest eigenvector centrality a node can have is 1.
+This implementation is designed to agree with Gephi's implementation out to at least 3 decimal places.
+If you discover that it disagrees with Gephi on a particular network, please [report it](https://github.com/NetLogo/NW-Extension/issues/new).

+The primitive respects link direction, even in mixed-directed networks.
+This is the one place where it should disagree with Gephi; Gephi refuses to treat directed links as directed in mixed-networks.

+As of now, link weights are not taken into account.

+#### page-rank
+![turtle][turtle] `nw:page-rank`

+The [page rank](https://en.wikipedia.org/wiki/PageRank) of a node can be thought of as the proportion of time that an agent walking forever at random on the network would spend at this node.
+The agent has an equal chance of taking any of a nodes edges, and will jump around the network completely randomly 15% of the time.
+In practice, like with eigenvector centrality, turtles that are connected to a lot of other turtles that are themselves well-connected (and so on) get a higher page rank.

+Page rank is one of the several algorithms that search engines use to determine the importance of a website.

+The sum of all page rank values should be approximately one.
+Unlike eigenvector centrality, page rank is defined for all networks, no matter the connectivity.
+Currently, it treats all links as undirected links.

 As of now, link weights are not taken into account.